AdaCore/gnatstudio/docs/users_guide/projects.rst

 .. image:: project-properties.jpg

-The project properties editor is divided into three parts:
+The :guilabel:`Project Properties` editor is divided into three parts:

 *The attributes editor*